Finkes/github-action-comment-test/README.md

 ```

-To use this mechanism in a GitHub actions I guess you could simply do steps 6-9 on the fly.
+To use this mechanism inside a GitHub action I hope that you can simply do steps 6-9 on the fly for every run of your action.
 The only requirement will be that you store the generated key in a **GitHub Secret**.